Mte90/GH-License/README.md

     gh-license --scan Mte90

+With this command you will get a report in a file called Mte90-github-license-report

     gh-license --scan Mte90 --provider bitbucket

+With this command you will get a report in a file called Mte90-bitbucket-license-report

+    gh-license --scan Mte90 --report my-report

-With this command you will get a report in a file called Mte90-gh-license-report
+With this command you will get a report in a file called my-report

     gh-license --license GPLv3

 With this command, a GPLv3 license will be downloaded, a shields will be added in the readme and if Git is available a commit will be added and the changes will be pushed to the repo.

+    gh-license --license GPLv3 -- origin upstream

+With this command the commit will be pushed on the upstream origin

 Example of output https://gist.github.com/Mte90/4c5ec76c94afa61983f8